dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

       Also, combining the Query and Response into one item often reduces storage requirements due to commonality in the data of the two messages.

-2. All fields in each Q/R data item will be optional.
+2. All top level fields in each Q/R data item will be optional.

     * Rationale: Different users will have different requirements for data to be available for analysis.
       Users with minimal requirements should not have to pay the cost of recording full data, however this will limit the ability to perform certain kinds of data analysis and also reconstruct packet captures.
-      For example, omitting the resource records from a Response will reduce C-DNS file size, and in principle responses can be synthesized if there is enough context.
+      For example, omitting the resource records from a Response will reduce the C-DNS file size, and in principle responses can be synthesized if there is enough context.

-3. Multiple data items will be collected into blocks in the format.
-Common data in a block will be abstracted and referenced from individual data items by indexing.
-The maximum number of data items in a block will be configurable.
+3. Multiple Q/R data items will be collected into blocks in the format.
+Common data in a block will be abstracted and referenced from individual Q/R data items by indexing.
+The maximum number of Q/R data items in a block will be configurable.

     * Rationale: This blocking and indexing provides a significant reduction in the volume of file data generated.
       Although this introduces complexity, it provides compression of the data that makes use of knowledge of the DNS message structure.